drbean/edit/taro/interview.md

 Playing before people, you naturally tend to think of technique and how you can give a better performance.
 But the more I study the classics, the more I felt music has a dedicatory or devotional side to it.
 I think music is a communication tool connecting this world with the other world.
 This means a musical offering should not be ensnared in the temptation of technique.
 A quiet mind, susceptible to divine influences, is necessary, don't you think?

 A balance between the ancestors and the other world and this world is what I am trying to achieve in my music.
-If this feeling is something I think I realized, it is because of the opportunity I have been given to pursue ..
+This feeling is something I think I realized because of the opportunity I have been given to pursue my career in Nara.

+Ogaki: It is through Hirai Kei, active nationZZ